airbytehq/glossary/content/term/structured data.md

 ## Structuring of semi-structured data

 It is often relatively straightforward to convert semi-structured data into structured data.
-For example, if normalization is enabled then Airbyte will automatically convert the JSON from the previous example into a table that looks as follows:
+For example, if normalization is enabled then Airbyte will automatically convert the JSON stored in the `_airbyte_data` field in the table above, into a table that looks as follows:

 |               |  **id** | **name** |
 |---------| -----------|---- |